hashim222/gym-for-womens/README.md

  * ### About Us
     * Upon clicking the about us link at the top of the navigation page, you will be directed to a section about us.
-    * We want users to know what we're about before they join our gym by providing this page.
+    * I want users to know what we're about before they join our gym by providing this page.
-    * Once the user joins our gym, they can access to variety of different facilities.
-    * Users can take advantage of these facilities whenever they want to visit the gym.
+    * Upon joining our gym, the user will be able to make use of a range of different facilities and participate in several different kinds of workouts advantage by joining our gym.

       ![this is an image for our about us](assets/images/readme-images/abt-us-image.png)
       ![this is an image for our facilities for gym](assets/images/readme-images/our-facilities.png)